Vlaad-P/vlaad_p.github.io/A - Data Exploration.md

 ## 3 - Group By Counts

 ### Single Column Value Counts
-used in the `GROUP BY` grouping elements Only 1 row is returned for each group
+Use  `GROUP BY` to group elements.
+Only 1 row is returned for each group.The `GROUP BY` must be used after the `FROM` statement

 ### Adding a Percentage Column